biojava/biojava.github.io/_wikis/BioJava:MavenMigration.md

 <!-- -->

--   We need to identify leaders for the development of the sub-modules
+-   We need to identify leaders for the development of the sub-modules.
+    View the current [list of defined
+    modules](BioJava:Modules "wikilink")

 <!-- -->